-Raccoons, those furry, masked creatures that invade our garbage cans, are super cute, but have super-sharp claws for climbing trees.
+Raccoons, those furry, masked creatures like this one that invade our garbage cans, are super cute, but have super-sharp claws for climbing trees.
 Turns out those claws can even hang onto a skyscraper!
 A mama raccoon in the city of St. Paul, Minnesota took a wrong turn and got stuck on a ledge.
 It was too high for firemen to reach her with a ladder.
 She then jumped over to a 25-story bank building and started climbing up.
 The brave furball stopped at a window on the 23rd floor for a nap, then must have decided going back down looked like a bad idea.
 So she kept climbing up a bit, then down, then up, then down..and finally reached the top, where animal rescuers caught her and gave her some cat food.
 They brought her to a nice grassy town to set her free.
 No more city trips for the raccoon!

 Little kids: Once the raccoon climbed to the 6th floor, what numbers were the next 2 floors she climbed?
 Bonus: When the raccoon reached the 23rd story of the 25-story building, how many floors did she have left to climb?
 Try counting up!